daniel10027/cursus/Javascript/tasks/alphabeticShift.md

+# Description

 Given a string, replace each its character by the next one in the English alphabet (z would be replaced by a).

-Example
+## Example

-given the string 'crazy', the output will be 'dsbaz'
+given the string `'crazy'`, the output will be `'dsbaz'`

-[input] string inputString
+-   [input] string inputString

-non-empty string consisting of lowercase English characters [output] string
+    non-empty string consisting of lowercase English characters

+-   [output] string

     the result string after replacing all of its characters